sameeul/cuda_cpp_proj/README.md

 # CUDA Independent Project

 ## Motivation
 Feature extraction of biological images is an important step for building shallow machine learning based image classifiers.
 In this project, we developed a small proof of concept to show how to use NPP library to calculate some basic image statistical features.
 We use the [TissueNet](https://datasets.deepcell.org/data) v1.1 image collection's training dataset (5160 images) and process using our `FeatureExtractor` executable.
+Due to licensing reason, only one sample data from TissueNet was uploaded to this repository for testing purpose.
+The csv file in the `output` directory contains the list of all the files that were processed to calculate various features.

 ## How to Run
 `Feature extractor` takes two command line arguments, `-inputDir` and `-outputFile`.
 The `inputDir` points to a directory containing `TIF` images that we want to process and `outputFile` sets the name of the CSV file where we want to save the results.
 A typical command line execution looks like below: